What We Do

 The U.S. Government's efforts will focus on high-priority countries where needs and opportunities are greatest and where engagement can best protect our national security interests.
-These countries include: Afghanistan, Democratic Republic of the Congo, Ethiopia, Ghana, Haiti, India, Indonesia, Kenya, Liberia, Madagascar, Mali, Mozambique, Nigeria, Nepal, Senegal, South Sudan, Tanzania, and Uganda.
+These countries include: Democratic Republic of the Congo, Ethiopia, Ghana, Haiti, India, Indonesia, Kenya, Liberia, Madagascar, Mali, Mozambique, Nigeria, Nepal, Senegal, South Sudan, Tanzania, and Uganda.
 Both Jordan and Lebanon are designated as strategic-priority countries because of a combination of national-security considerations and development needs.

-Globalwaters.org is supported by the USAID Center for Water Security, Sanitation, and Hygiene, with the aim of fostering global knowledge and collaboration for sustainable water, sanitation, and hygiene access for all, and providing water practitioners with the latest news, learnings, and resources from USAID and our partners.
+Globalwaters.org is supported by the USAID Center for Water Security, Sanitation, and Hygiene (WSSH), with the aim of fostering global knowledge and collaboration for sustainable water, sanitation, and hygiene access for all, and providing water practitioners with the latest news, learnings, and resources from USAID and our partners.
 Read more about Globalwaters.org and sign up for our mailing list to keep up to date on the WASH sector.

 Policy & Legal Framework